back to the MAIN INDEX

 He might have seen the whole world,

-But arriving here he has to tip his hat.
+But when he's here he must tip his hat.

 Here are Tasso, Metastasio, Raphael,